-Affiliate members are members of professional societies, research organizations, or other entities relevant to academia, as well as higher education students participating in a class or group project.
+Affiliate members are members of professional societies, research organizations, or other entities relevant to academia, as well as undergraduate students.
 These are individuals who are all part of the higher education ecosystem, and whose participation on Prof2Prof helps to create synergy between teaching, research, and practice.
-P2P members who are formally affiliated with a college or university are allowed to restrict affiliate member access to the resources they share, but are encouraged to do so infrequently.
-If you do not provide affiliate members access to your resources, these individuals will not be able to view them on your profile or in any workspaces.
-Only restrict access to your resources if it is truly necessary.

 How can I join Prof2Prof as an Affiliate Member?

-Affiliate members must be sponsored by an organization, professional association, or academic program.
+Affiliate members must be sponsored by an organization, professional association, or higher education institution.
 If you are an employee or member of such an entity, let us know of your interest in joining Prof2Prof by contacting email@example.com.
 If you are an administrator of college, university or other organization and are interested in purchasing access to Prof2Prof for your students or organizational members, please contact firstname.lastname@example.org.